ChrisWoodgate/BraWl/docs/mainpage.md

 <pre>
 BraWl/
 ├── src/               # Core source code
-│   ├── modules/   # Core scientific modules
+├── include/           # Any header files
-│   ├── math/      # Numerical methods
+├── examples/          # Examples of use
-│   └── io/        # Input/output handling
 ├── tests/             # Test cases
 ├── docs/              # Documentation (this!)
+├── README.md          # High-level overview and README
+├── Makefile           # Makefile (for building the code!)
+├── LICENSE.txt        # Copyright statement and license (LGPL-3.0)
-└── CMakeLists.txt # Build system
+└── CODE_OF_CONDUCT.md # Contributor Covenant Code of Conduct
 </pre>